Close

 • Hong Kong, Singapore, South Korea

-Visa is not required for visits not exceeding 30 days for those holding a valid multiple entry visa or Permanent Residence Card of the United States, Canada, or holding a valid multiple entry Schengen visa.
+Visa is not required for visits not exceeding 30 days for those holding a valid multiple-entry visa or Permanent Residence Card of the United States or Canada, or a valid multiple-entry Schengen visa.

 Essential Entry Requirements